 The call for regular proposals for FLASH is published twice a year.
 The deadline is regularly on 1 April and 1 October of each year.

-The call is currently closed.
+The call is currently open.